dividebysandwich/rustpos/readme.md

 ## Remote Printer Support

 It may be necessary to run RustPOS on a dedicated machine or even in the cloud.
 In these cases, connecting a printer to the server may not be possible, and the printing should happen at the point of sale.
 For this reason there is a seperate print client available.
-This print client will connect to the main RustPOS installation via websocket, authenticate, download the receipt log from the server, and then wait for print jobs.
+This print client will connect to the main RustPOS installation via websocket, authenticate, download the receipt logo from the server, and then wait for print jobs.

 > [!NOTE]
 > You do not need to install the print client if you run RustPOS itself on your POS.
 It will detect locally connected printers and use them directly.